-It was in the $19^{\rm th}$ Century, when capitalism was developing and the first great struggles of the working class were taking place - and to be more precise it was within the First International (1861 - 1871) - that a social doctrine appeared called 'revolutionary socialism' (as opposed to reformist or statist legalist socialism).
-This was also known as 'antiauthoritarian socialism' or 'collectivism' and then later as 'anarchism', 'anarchist communism' or 'libertarian communism'.
+It was in the 19th Century, when capitalism was developing and the first great struggles of the working class were taking place - and to be more precise it was within the First International (1861 - 1871) - that a social doctrine appeared called 'revolutionary socialism' (as opposed to reformist or statist legalist socialism).
+This was also known as 'anti-authoritarian socialism' or 'collectivism' and then later as 'anarchism', 'anarchist communism' or 'libertarian communism'.

 This doctrine, or theory, appears as a reaction of the organised socialist workers.
 It is at all events linked to there being a progressively sharpening class struggle.
-It is an historical product which originates from than we can let ourselves be dragged into futile word games as to whether the motive force for action should be called 'egoism' or 'altruism'.
+It is an historical product which originates from certain conditions of history, from the development of class societies - and not through the idealist critique of a few specific thinkers.